timothy-murphy/Hometap/README.md

 Once I get the sewer data, I simply passed the returned data to a variable.
 If the variable is equaled to "Septic", then the Flask app outputs "ask user for another question.
 If it does not equal Septic, then it returns "No more information needed".

+The Flask app will run, as right now the data being displayed is from data I copied and pasted in from the docs on the api.

+Since I was unable to call the API due to the restricted access, I decided to test the program with the data I found in the docs.
+The data is what I used to test the logic of my app.

 To run the code, you need to download the file app.py, and then simply run the program.
-The Flask app will run, as right now the data being displayed is from data I copied and pasted in from the docs on the api.
+The Flask will open up and display if the customer needs to be asked more questions.